nushell/nushell.github.io/commands/docs/update.md

 ```

-You can also use a simple command to update 'authors' to a single string
+Implicitly use the `$in` value in a closure to update 'authors'
 ```nu
 > [[project, authors]; ['nu', ['Andrés', 'JT', 'Yehuda']]] | update authors { str join ',' }
 ╭───┬─────────┬──────────────────╮